-Praxis Firms: The Praxis program is a scholarly and research activity integrated into a professional office environment occurring in an off-campus location.
-Praxis integrates theory, practice, and research in the comprehensive context of paid internship in a professional office environment.
+Practicum Firms: The Practicum program is a scholarly and research activity integrated into a professional office environment occurring in an off-campus location.
+Practicum integrates theory, practice, and research in the comprehensive context of paid internship in a professional office environment.
 We define the term “professional” broadly; it is a goal of this studio to critically engage the ways professional design and building production may be conceived and practiced now and in the future.
-In addition to technical knowledge, Praxis emphasizes the cultivation of core responsibilities—leadership, professional ethics, critical thinking, and cultural understanding.
+In addition to technical knowledge, Practicum emphasizes the cultivation of core responsibilities—leadership, professional ethics, critical thinking, and cultural understanding.

 For additional DArch information, please contact: